Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 week - week

 Obsolete words include archaisms and historicisms.
-These are words that are rarely used in living modern speech or are found only in the literary works of writers of past centuries.
-Obsolete words are classified as passive vocabulary of the modern Russian language.
+These are words that are rarely used in living modern speech or are even found only in the literary works of writers of past centuries.
+We will classify outdated words as passive vocabulary of the modern Russian language.

 Archaisms are characterized by the fact that, as a rule, they have synonyms in modern speech.